Kudzu

 kudzu vine.
 The method comprises the following specific steps:

-putting the kudzu vine into a flask, adding 95% ethanol, adjusting
+putting the kudzu vine into a flask, adding 95% ethanol,

-filtrates, dropwise adding saturated n-butanol, raising the
+mixing filtrates, dropwise adding saturated n-butanol, raising

-characteristics of low cost, simple operation, short time and the
+method has the characteristics of low cost, simple operation,

-like and puerarin is easily synthesized and is high in purity.
+short time and the like and puerarin is easily synthesized and

 Puerarin preparation method